pawanpaudel93/arweave-archive/README.md

 ### Archiving a URL

 You can archive a webpage by providing its URL to the `archiveUrl` method.
-The method returns a promise that resolves to an `ArchiveReturnType` object, containing the status of the archive process, a message, the transaction ID, the title of the webpage, and the timestamp.
+The method returns a promise that resolves to an `ArchiveResult` object, containing the status of the archive process, a message, the transaction ID, the title of the webpage, and the timestamp.

 ```ts
 const output = await archiver.archiveUrl('https://github.com/pawanpaudel93')